 In 2015, The Beaney was selected along with 5 other museums to embark on a 4 year study as part of The Happy Museum project to investigate the impact of wellbeing and sustainability on individual, organisational and community resilience.

-Building on this success, The Beaney continues to develop this award-winning Health and Well-being programme as part of an Arts Council England National Portfolio Organisation 4-year funded project to expand its Health and Well-being offer.
+Building on this success, The Beaney continues to develop and expand this award-winning Health and Wellbeing programme as part of an Arts Council England National Portfolio Organisation 4-year funded project.

 The aim is to fully establish The Beaney as a therapeutic museum, extend its current provision and to celebrate and highlight the positive benefits of its health and wellbeing work.

-In the past, our volunteers have reported that working with museum objects has helped their confidence, and wider evidence has shown that volunteering has a positive effect for people with anxiety.
-We hope this project will result in an upturn for our volunteers’ mental health.
-We would like to gather evidence for this by asking volunteers to participate in an evaluation exercise as the project progresses.
+In the past, our volunteers have reported that working with museum objects has helped their confidence, and wider evidence has shown that volunteering has a positive effect for people affected by anxiety.
+We hope this significant and groundbreaking project will result in an upturn for our volunteers’ mental health.
+We are gathering evidence for this by asking volunteers to participate in an evaluation exercise as the project progresses.

 We’d like volunteers to commit to one volunteering session a week during term time, essays and health permitting.
-A session lasts two to two and a half hours, one morning or afternoon a week.
+A session lasts one and a half to two hours, one morning or afternoon a week.

-If you are interested in participating, please email Coralie Clover, Collections Assistant (Esmee Fairbairn Fund), at Coralie.Clover@canterbury.gov.uk by the 31st of March.
-Volunteers will be accepted on a first come, first served basis – please tell us which morning or afternoon you would be available during the week.
+If you are interested in participating and would like to receive an application form, please email Charlotte Halsey, Collections Assistant (Esmée Fairbairn Fund), at firstname.lastname@example.org Volunteers will be accepted on a first come, first served basis.

 We look forward to hearing from you!